Sourdough Carrot Snack Cake

 - Flour: I use a mix of organic white whole wheat flour and organic rye flour.
 You can also use all purpose as well.

 - Spices: Some of my favorite spices for carrot cake are organic cinnamon and cloves.
-You'll also need baking powder and fine sea salt.
+They give this homemade carrot cake cozy vibes.

 - Carrots: Well, it wouldn't be carrot cake without organic carrots!
 Make sure they are finely grated.